cloudlinux/cloudlinux-doc/docs/cloudlinux_installation/README.md

 :::warning Note
-If after rebooting you do not see the CloudLinux kernel (the kernel has the abbreviation LVE in its name) then please consider check our [knowledgebase](https://cloudlinux.zendesk.com/hc/en-us/) or contact [support](https://cloudlinux.zendesk.com/hc/en-us/requests/new).
+If after rebooting you do not see the CloudLinux kernel (the kernel has the abbreviation LVE in its name) then please consider check our [knowledge base](https://cloudlinux.zendesk.com/hc/en-us/) or contact [support](https://cloudlinux.zendesk.com/hc/en-us/requests/new).
 :::